manda-lang/manda-old/README.md

 fido.makeSound()
 ```

-# Goals (for version 1)
+# Goals/Features
 Beyond all other goals, the primary focus of Manda is to
 **make it easy to write good programs**.

-The following are secondary goals, all of which are targets for version 1.
+The following are secondary features, all of which are targets for version 1.

-* Easy C interop
+* JIT compilation
 * Easy embedding
+* Easy FFI
 * Multi-threading
 * Garbage collection

-Future versions of Manda may feature a JIT compiler.

 # Why replace Python?
 Frankly, I don't feel that Python is a good enough language to be the